 Reusable Takeaway Cups

 In the same way that shops have stopped accepting customers’ own containers some cafes have stopped accepting customers’ own takeaway cups, due to fear over cross contamination.
-But as this little video by zero waste coffee brand Cloud Picker shows there’s a simple way to avoid the problem.
+But as this little video by zero waste coffee brand Cloud Picker in association with The Conscious Cup Campaign shows there’s a simple way to avoid the problem.

 Stay safe, stay well